-The spending review for 2021/22 allowed councils to set the Council Tax at a maximum of a 2% general increase, plus, for those authorities with social care responsibilities, an additional 3% social care precept, without being required to hold a referendum.
+The spending review for 2022/23 allowed councils to set the Council Tax at a maximum of a 3% general increase, plus, for those authorities with social care responsibilities, an additional 2% social care precept, without being required to hold a referendum.
 The spending review also assumed, for its calculations of the core spending power of councils, that all would increase their council tax to the maximum permitted.
-In February 2021 the Council agreed to increase the Council Tax by 1.99% plus a 3% social care precept.
+In February 2022 the Council agreed to increase the Council Tax by 2.99% plus a 2% social care precept.

 Despite the Council Tax increase, the Council still demonstrates significant value for money.
-A high proportion of Luton tax payers reside in Band A and B properties (57% of all properties) and will therefore only receive a maximum weekly increase of £1.07 (including Adult Social Care Precepts).
-The following table shows were Luton fits within the unitary council range in terms of council tax decisions for 2021/22.
+A high proportion of Luton tax payers reside in Band A and B properties (57% of all properties) and will therefore only receive a maximum weekly increase of 67 pence (including Adult Social Care Precepts) as a result of the increase in the Council's proportion of the tax.
+The following table shows were Luton fits within the unitary council range in terms of council tax decisions for 2022/23.

-Council Tax Band D Unitary Comparison 2021
+Council Tax Band D Unitary Comparison 2022 (per head of population)